Pidhaitsi

-Many of the current residents have the surname Koropetskyi/Koropetska, likely attributable to city's proximity to the Koropets River.
+Many of the current residents have the surname Koropetskyi/Koropetska, likely attributable to the city's proximity to the Koropets River.

 History

 According to the sources, Pidhaitsi is one of the oldest settlements in the area.
 It was established in 1445.
 The first written records of the town date to 1436, when a Catholic church was built by the regional governor, a member of the Potocki noble family.
-In 1698, the Battle of Podhajce took place near the town.
 Because of the Tatar invasions and its precarious location on Poland’s main route to the south, the city was surrounded by series of ramparts and rows with water.
 Most of the key monuments (churches, synagogue) were all built in impressive defensive style.
 In its early years, the town was governed according to Ruthenian and Polish law.
 In 1539 it was granted the right to use Magdeburg law.
-Here was fought the Battle of Podhajce (1667).
+It was one of the centers of Armenians in Poland, with the first Armenians in Podhajce mentioned in 1657, the Armenian Catholic church built by 1672, and the Armenian commune founded by 1675.
+Poland fought victorious battles against invading Tatars and Turks at Podhajce in 1667 and 1698.

 In modern period, Pidhaitsi was among the most important urban centers in western part of Podolia.
 Its population was almost entirely Jews and Poles.
 In 1897 an obelisk was erected adjacent to the (Polish) Catholic church to celebrate the 100th birthday of Polish writer Adam Mickiewicz.
 While the monument is still extant, the church is in desolate condition.
 In one of Pidhaitsi houses resided famous Polish composer Frédéric Chopin.
 After the Second World War, Pidhaitsi, along with most of eastern Galicia, was separated from Poland and annexed to the Ukrainian Soviet Socialist Republic in the Soviet Union.
 Since that time, the population has been almost entirely ethnically Ukrainian.

 During Soviet rule (1945–1991) Pidhaitsi was part of Berezhany Raion.
 After Ukrainian independence, a separated Pidhaitsi Raion was established.

 Until 18 July 2020, Pidhaitsi was the administrative center of Pidhaitsi Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Ternopil Oblast to three.
 The area of Pidhaitsi Raion was merged into Ternopil Raion.